Managing your money

 Online banking and Live Chat

 As well as being able to manage your account online, we have a Live Chat service so you can speak to someone without having to call.
-To start a chat with one of our agents, select the ‘Live Chat’ tab on the left hand side of this page.
+To start a chat with one of our agents, select the 'Live Chat' tab on the right hand side of this page.

 If the 'Live Chat' option is not there, this means we have no available agents.
 If this is the case, please try one of the alternative contact options below.